Are you are a Jewish teen in 8th – 12th grade? Then BBYO is for YOU!

 Once filled out, please email the filled-out application to Diane Walker at email@example.com.

 Not yet in 8th-12th grade?
 Check out BBYO Connect!

 BBYO Connect is our Jewish teen engagement program in Omaha for teens in 6th-8th grade.
 Teens will have the opportunity to make new friends and hang out, while getting a taste of what BBYO is all about.
 Many of the programs have BBYO members there to help facilitate the activities and represent the larger BBYO movement.

-Teens from Omaha and Kansas City at the Fall Kickoff Program 2018 Royals game
+Teens from Omaha and Kansas City enjoying an afternoon on the river during Fall Kickoff 2021

 In 1923, a group of Jewish boys in Omaha, Nebraska, organized a fraternity and named it the “Aleph Zadik Aleph,” using Hebrew letters in the style of Greek fraternities, which often excluded Jews.
 The group elected Abe Baboir as their first president and chose a local chemist, Nathan Mnookin, to be their first advisor.
 The startup fraternity was mostly a local social group until Mnookin moved to Kansas City bringing AZA with him, and leaving Omaha without an advisor.